Rishijha12/MVVMDemo/README.md

 # MVVMDemo

-Created project with MVVM architecture
+Created a project with MVVM architecture
+not: For image caching install the Kingfisher library